aiven/devportal/docs/platform/concepts/service_backups.rst

 You can supplement this with a remote read replica service, which you can run in a different cloud region or with another cloud provider and promote to master if needed.

-To shift the backup schedule to a new time, you can modify the backup time configuration option in **Advanced Configuration** in the Aiven console. f a recent backup has been taken, it may take another backup cycle before the new backup time takes effect.
+To shift the backup schedule to a new time, you can modify the backup time configuration option in **Advanced Configuration** in the Aiven console.
+If a recent backup has been taken, it may take another backup cycle before the new backup time takes effect.

 .. seealso::